fahimc/CanvasRenderer/README.md

 ###DisplayObject
 The DisplayObject the base level object which you can extend to make your own custom components.
 This like the canvas can have children associated with it and contains a style method where you can set different style attributes.

+###Style
+The style object works like the DOM stlye object, it allows you to change styling properties such as height, width, background colour, rotation and opacity etc.
+This is the heart of the library as only changes to a style will render the canvas but you can call CanvasRenderer.render() manually if required.

 ##Example Code

 ```
+//creating a canvas wrapper
 canvas = new Canvas();
 canvas.build();
 canvas.width(500);
 canvas.height(500);
 document.getElementById('canvasHolder').appendChild(canvas.element);

+//creating a base level display object
 dp = new CanvasDisplayObject();
 dp.build();
 dp.style.width(20);